Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Free complete algebras and duality

-The purpose of the next paragraphs is to explain that the composition structure considered in the introduction of this article models expressions of the form $\partial_{\alpha}(\beta)$, where $\alpha,\beta\in\widehat{\POp}(x)$, and can be used to characterize twisting derivations on $\widehat{\POp}(x)$ (as well as twisting coderivations on the cofree coalgebra $\DOp(\kk[m])$ by the duality statement of proposition~\ref{FreeCompleteAlgebras:DerivationAdjunction}).
+The purpose of the next paragraphs is to explain that the composition structure on free complete algebras, which we consider in the introduction of this article, represents the composition operation $\partial_{\alpha}(\beta)$, where $\alpha,\beta\in\widehat{\POp}(x)$, and we check that this composition structure can be used to characterize twisting derivations on $\widehat{\POp}(x)$.